How to Help Someone with an Eating Disorder

 Eating disorders are often about exerting control in a frighteningly uncontrolled universe.
 So someone else coming along and attempting – in however minor and well-meaning a manner – to take control away, especially in that fragile hub of the whole grand network, food, is most likely to be seen as one more threat amongst an already overwhelming onslaught of them.
 For the same reason, tackling sensitive things at mealtimes is unlikely to work very well: P will probably be at his or her most distracted and highly strung.

 A better idea might be to make space for thoughts and feelings rather than focusing on behaviours: ‘is there anything on your mind at the moment?’, ‘how are you feeling?’, ‘just say if there’s anything you’d like to talk about’.
 Then it’s up to P to decide whether to respond with small talk or trust.
 As to what you do or say if and when P opens up to you a little – that is tricky too.
 In my limited experience of talking with someone ill face to face, I’ve gravitated towards a mixture of simply listening and offering gentle challenges to their automatic ways of thinking about things, and has seemed to work reasonably well.
-But then I’ve been speaking from a post-anorexic perspective myself, which must make quite a difference.
+But then I’ve been speaking from a post-anorexic perspective myself, which must make quite a difference, to them and me.

 With anorexia in particular, the problem can, especially in already close relationships, be the opposite of encouraging P to open up: sufferers can often be conspicuously lucid about their condition, and ready – especially in the later stages, once it’s all infinitely familiar – to talk for hours about its fascinatingly paradoxical ins and outs, as I used to do with my mother.
 Talking at all may sometimes be better than not.
 But in this case the dangers are different: sliding into offering the disorder tacit validation for its intellectual complexity, rather than alienating P through unwanted encroachments on silence.